wolfe/termageddon/USER_GUIDE.md

 ### Regular Users
 - View all terms and definitions
-- Create and edit definitions
+- Create and edit drafts
 - Add comments
-- Submit definitions for approval
+- Request reviewers for drafts
+- Track draft progress in My Drafts

-### Domain Experts
+### Perspective Curators
 - All regular user permissions
-- Approve definitions in their domain
+- Approve drafts in their perspective
 - Access review dashboard
-- Mark definitions as official
+- Endorse definitions as official

 ### Staff Members
-- All domain expert permissions
+- All perspective curator permissions
-- Approve definitions in any domain
+- Approve drafts in any perspective
 - Manage user roles
 - Access admin functions